tomasfabian/ksqlDB.RestApi.Client-DotNet/Kafka.DotNet.ksqlDb/Wiki.md

 SELECT Id, COUNT(*) Count FROM Tweets GROUP BY Id EMIT CHANGES;
 ```
 ` `
-> ⚠ There is a known limitation in the early access versions (bellow 1.0).
+> ⚠ There is a known limitation in the early access versions (bellow version 1.10).
 The aggregation functions have to be named/aliased COUNT(*) Count, otherwise the deserialization won't be able to map the unknown column name KSQL_COL_0.
-The Key should be mapped back to the respective column too Id = g.Key
+The Key should be mapped back to the respective column too Id = g.Key.
+See IKSqlGrouping.Source (v1.10.0).

 Or without the new expression:
 ```C#